open-prophetdb/biomedgps-data/wandb/README.md

 pip install git+https://github.com/yjcyxky/dgl-ke.git#subdirectory=python && pip install ogb dgl==0.9.0 wandb
 ```

+> NOTE: The training script is based on a customized dgl-ke library, which is forked from the original dgl-ke library.
+The customized dgl-ke library is located at [dgl-ke](https://github.com/yjcyxky/dgl-ke.git).
+The most of the arguments are the same as the original dgl-ke library.
+The only difference is that the customized dgl-ke library supports wandb and initial embeddings.
+If you want to know more about the original dgl-ke library, please refer to [dgl-ke docs](https://dglke.dgl.ai/doc/)

 ## Sweep

 The project is configured to run a sweep on the job queue and job.
 The sweep is configured in wandb_sweep_kge.yaml.
 The sweep will run a job on a set of hyperparameters.
 The job will run a training script, train.sh.
 If you want to know more about the sweep, please refer to [wandb sweep](https://docs.wandb.ai/guides/sweeps/quickstart).